 The Port of Miami is located on Dodge Island, just a few miles directly east of downtown Miami.

-If you’re flying into the Miami airport, it’ll take you about 20 to 25 minutes by car, depending on traffic.
+If you’re flying into the Miami airport, it takes about 20 to 25 minutes by car, depending on traffic.
 Transportation options from the Miami Airport to Port of Miami include:

 Uber.
-You’ll pay about $15 for an Uber Pool, and about $18 for an UberX.
+It costs about $15 for an Uber Pool and about $18 for an UberX.

 Taxi.
 Expect to pay a $27 flat-rate fee.